Last reviewed on 27th June 2023 by Martin Alexander (Mortgage Advisor)

-Do your research and prepare yourself before applying for a mortgage, especially after repossession.
-Lenders will ultimately decide on whether or not they’re going to lend to you.
-For this reason, it’s important to understand how a lender will assess you after you’ve been repossessed.
+Do your research and prepare yourself before applying for a mortgage, especially if you’ve previously had your home repossessed.
+Lenders will ultimately decide whether or not they’re going to lend to you.
+For this reason, it’s crucial to understand how a lender will assess you after you’ve been repossessed.

-The amount of debt you were repossessed on is also a factor that lenders will take into consideration.
-For example, if you were repossessed owing millions of pounds on multiple mortgages, then lenders would consider this high risk.
-If you only owed a few thousand pounds on one property, then lenders become more lenient.
+The amount of debt you defaulted on is also a factor that lenders will consider.
+For instance, if you were repossessed, owing millions of pounds on multiple mortgages, then lenders would consider this high risk.
+In comparison, if you owed a few thousand pounds on one property, then lenders become more lenient.

-Even if you’ve had a huge repossession and lost multiple properties, our advisors may still be able to help.
-Every lender has different criteria for when they assess a mortgage after repossession.
-It’s our experience and knowledge that helps us place your ‘situation’ and application to the right lender.
+Even if you’ve had a considerable repossession and lost multiple properties, our advisors may still be able to help.
+Each lender has different criteria for assessing applicants that have been repossessed.
+Mortgage advisors have the experience and knowledge to place your mortgage with the right lender.

-Once you’ve been repossessed, the lender will normally use an asset management company to sell the property.
-This is to recover the cost of the mortgage.
-The property is usually sold either by private treaty or via auction.
-Once the property is sold, there may be a shortfall which the lender will require you to pay back.
+Once you’ve been repossessed, your lender will typically use an asset management company to sell the property.
+This is to recover any mortgage debt you owe.
+The property is usually sold either by private treaty or by auction.
+Once the property is sold, there may be a shortfall that the lender will require you to pay back.

 Take a look at the example below: